SCORESHEET FANTASY BASEBALL: CONTINUING LEAGUE RULES

 - In addition to the 13 players protected each year, you can also protect any "Scoresheet minor leaguers" you have on your roster.
 A "Scoresheet minor leaguer" is a player who, at the end of the season, still has less than 130 career major league at-bats, or less than 50 career major league innings pitched.
 "Scoresheet minor leaguers" have an "m" next to their name on your league roster.
 Each minor leaguer costs one of your draft picks - if you protect one, you lose your 35th round pick; if you protect two, you lose your 34th and 35th round picks; and if you protect three, you lose your 33rd, 34th and 35th round picks, and so on.
 (NOTE: If you've traded away a late pick, you lose the following pick instead.
 Further, it is only your own team's picks you lose for protecting minor leaguers - if you have traded for another team's late round picks, they can not be used in exchange for protecting "minor leaguers".)
 You CAN protect as many "minor leaguers" as you like with the 13 standard protected spots if you like.

-- At the beginning of the season, you can keep a maximum of two players that have signed with a team in the other league (and show up on the other league's Scoresheet player list).
+- On each year's keeper list you can keep a maximum of two players that have signed with a team in the other league (and show up on the other league's Scoresheet player list).
 If any of your players are traded to the other league during the season, you can finish out the year with them.
 If a player has switched leagues, and is not protected by his owner, then he out of your league and not eligible to draft.
 NOTE: "Scoresheet minor leaguers" that are kept DO NOT count against the limit of two "other league" players if they are on the other league's Scoresheet player list.
 In future years, if they are no longer "minor leaguers" and you protect them as regular keepers, they do count against the two player crossover limit.

 - You can trade draft picks, and you can also trade protected spots.
 But draft picks and protected spots can be, at most, one year in the future when you trade them.
 For example, once your league has drafted Round 18 in 2016, you can trade for a 2017 Round 18 pick.
 But in 2016 you can not trade for year 2018 picks, and you can not trade for 2017 picks until that round of the draft has been held in 2016.
 Also, if you trade away one of your protected spots, it means you get to protect only 12 players, and the team to which you traded the protected spot gets to protect 14 players.
 NOTE: You can NOT make trades for players to be named later (they are too difficult to review for fairness.)
 Also, you can NOT "rent" players.
 Deals such as: "I'll give you Kershaw for the rest of the season, and then you give him back, plus a draft pick" are definitely NOT allowed!